-I met Anita Page in 1998.
-I went to her Los Angeles-area home to interview her for my biography of Ramon Novarro.
-Health issues – including a couple of strokes – had seriously impaired Page's memory, and she had very little to tell me about her Hollywood days.
+While working on my biography of actor Ramon Novarro, I met Anita Page at her Los Angeles-area home.
+Health issues – including a couple of strokes – had seriously impaired Page’s memory, and she had very little to tell me about her Hollywood days.

-Yet, it was thrilling to be in that ornate living room, sitting next to someone who had played in films belonging to a long-vanished era, opposite men and women who were long gone.
-You can't get much more Twilight Zone-ish than that.
+Yet it was an interesting feeling to be in her ornate living room, sitting next to someone who had played in films belonging to a long-vanished era, opposite men and women who were long gone.

 Author Allan Ellenberger, who’s currently working on a biography of actress Miriam Hopkins, has generously answered several questions I sent him about Page’s film career.
 Allan, who has known Anita Page since the early 1990s and has interviewed her for his own Novarro biography, offers lots of direct quotes Page gave him throughout the years.
 Those are the old MGM days as recalled by Anita Page, the Last Surviving Silent Film Star.